chaostoolkit/chaostoolkit-documentation/sources/technology/index.md

 #### chaostoolkit-kubernetes

-The [chaostoolkit-kubernetes][chaoskube] implements probes and actions for experiments targetting a [Kubernetes][kubernetes] cluster.
+The [chaostoolkit-kubernetes][chaoskube] project implements probes and actions for experiments targetting a [Kubernetes][kubernetes] cluster.
 Those activities are implemented as Python functions.